LukeGrahamLandry/franca/devlog.md

 - don't need the fetch_file hack anymore. just bundle everything in the wasm module like i do for os. don't need to collect_fs in web/build.fr anymore, have the ui just (SLOWLY) ask for the file contents.
 - remove todo_inject, use my fake dlopen instead
+- for threads to work, i need to keep track of all the modules i jit and all the changes i make to the indirect function table because you can't share a table between web workers. so then you can replay them all when starting a new thread, and sync them so you can dlopen on one thread and call a function from another. this is gonna be so incredibly slow, sad day.
+- use the starting env inside jit shims since i need get_current_tls to work

 ## (Dec 2)